cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 * Offers this information as a Web service.
 * Accepts requests for patches.

-This is an example of server-side scripts, one that can improve user experience.
+These are examples of server-side scripts, which can improve user experience.

 You can find the complete code [here](https://github.com/cosmos/academy-checkers-ui/tree/server-indexing).